Transparent Data Encryption enables you to encrypt sensitive data, such as credit card numbers or Social Security numbers.

-Hardware security modules (HSMs): Hardware security modules are third-party physical devices that provide secure storage for encryption keys, in hardware keystores.
+Hardware Security Module (HSM): Hardware security modules are third-party physical devices that provide secure storage for encryption keys, in external keystores.
 HSMs also provide secure computational space (memory) to perform encryption and decryption operations.
 If you are using an HSM, data encryption keys must decrypted by the TDE master encryption key inside the FIPS-boundary of the HSM.
 This means that the TDE master encryption key never leaves the internal FIPS boundary of the HSM, which explains the high (network) load when a database with high transactional load (for example, Exadata with hundreds of encrypted PDBs) continues to send data encryption keys to the HSM.

 Supported Encryption and Integrity Algorithms

 The supported Advanced Encryption Standard cipher keys, including tablespace and database encryption keys, can be either 128, 192, or 256 bits long.
 Tablespace and database encryption use the 128–bit length cipher key.